zaphosting/docs/docs/unturned_rocketmod_plugins.md

 ---
 id: unturned_rocketmod_plugins
-title: Unturned Rocketmod Install plugins on server
+title: Install plugins on server
 description: Information on how to install plugins on your Unturned Rocketmod server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Install Plugins
 ---